-- Current list of the organization's board of directors, editorial advisory board, trustees, or board of management, including their board position, occupation/expertise, start date, and place of residence. - Current list of administrative, artistic, or editorial staff and significant contractors, including name, position, place of residence, and employment status (for example, permanent or parttime). - Copy of the organization's certified constitution if the applicant is a not-for-profit organization OR a statement of the primary purpose of the organization for all other applicants.
-Do not include by-laws. - Completed Designated Priority Groups information section (required for funding prioritization). - Answers in the Equity Data Tool that are relevant to your organization (required for funding prioritization).
+- Current list of the organization's board of directors, editorial advisory board, trustees, or board of management, including their board position, occupation/expertise, start date, and place of residence. - Current list of administrative, artistic, or editorial staff and significant contractors, including name, position, place of residence, and employment status (example: permanent or part-time). - Required upload(s): - o For non-profit societies: a PDF copy of the organization's certified constitution. - For extraprovincial non-share corporations: PDF copies of the organization's official Certificate of Incorporation under the Canada Not-for profit Corporations Act, Form 4001 Articles of Incorporation, and bylaws. - For community service cooperative associations: a PDF copy of the organization's certified Memorandum of Association and bylaws. - o For all other applicants, a statement of the primary purpose of the organization. - Completed Designated Priority Groups information section (required for funding prioritization). - Answers in the Equity Data Tool that are relevant to your organization (required for funding prioritization).
 You are not required to answer every question. - Signed financial statements for your two most recent completed fiscal years.
 See details below.